isc-projects/bind9/bin/rndc/rndc.rst

 .. option:: tsig-list

-   This command lists the names of all TSIG keys currently configured for use by ``named`` in each view.
+   This command lists the names of all TSIG keys currently configured for use by :iscman:`named` in each view.
 The list includes both statically configured keys and dynamic TKEY-negotiated keys.

 .. option:: validation (on | off | status) [view ...]